Ex-Cyprus president to blame for financial crisis - inquiry

 "It's reasonable to conclude that the (former) president and the government functioned with the mantra 'I'm in government, I do what I like,'" said George Pikis, a former chief justice who headed the panel.

-In a messy 10 billion euro bailout agreed in March, international lenders forced the closure of a major bank, Laiki, and the seizure of savings from large depositors to recapitalise a second troubled lender, Bank of Cyprus BOC.CY.
+In a messy 10 billion euro bailout agreed in March, international lenders forced the closure of a major bank, Laiki, and the seizure of savings from large depositors to recapitalise a second troubled lender, Bank of Cyprus.

 Both banks had suffered huge losses from a writedown in the value of Greek government bonds, an arrangement brokered by EU leaders in late 2011 to make Greece's debts more manageable.